 hire or fire the executive director.

-Section Three.
-The executive committee will meet at the call of the president or of a majority of the members of the committee.
+Paragraph C. The executive committee will meet at the call of the president or of a majority of the members of the committee.

 Section One.
 The convention shall be the supreme legislative body of the organization.
 It shall be held at least biennially at a time and place designated by the board of directors.

 Section Two.
 The convention shall be composed of delegates or representatives from each chapter, delegates chosen in each region by SPJ members residing in the region who are not counted among the members of any SPJ chapter within or outside the region, the national officers and at-large directors.

 Section Three.
 The Board of Directors shall establish a procedure and timetable for the selection of regional delegates.
 In the event that the number of potential delegates exceeds the number of convention votes assigned to the region, the national headquarters staff shall conduct a ballot among SPJ members living in each region not counted as members of any SPJ chapter within or outside the region to elect their delegates.

 Section Four.
 In the convention, each professional and campus chapter considered as active in good standing shall have one vote for each 50 members or fraction thereof.
 Each region shall have one vote for each 50 members or fraction thereof, who reside in the region and are not counted among the members of any SPJ chapter within or outside the region.
 Voting must be done by accredited delegates or their accredited alternate delegates present on the floor of the convention.
 Delegates cannot vote by proxy.
 National officers and members of the board of directors who are not delegates may not vote.
 In case of a tie, the presiding officer shall cast the deciding vote.
 Representatives of chapters who are not accredited as delegates may not vote.